About David Derksen

 David Derksen graduated in 2009 at the Design Academy Eindhoven and completed his MSc degree in 2011 at Industrial Design TU Delft.
 During his studies he started his studio in Rotterdam where he works on new lighting, furniture and other interior products.
 He alternates between industrial design and more experimental projects where he is pushing the boundaries of materials.
 David Derksen works on self initiated projects as well as commissioned ones.

-Since 2011 the studio presents itself every year at the Salone del Mobile in Milan, and at the Dutch Design Week in Eindhoven.
-The studio collaborates with international brands and galleries, such as New Works, Arco and VIVID gallery.
+Since 2011 the studio presents itself every year at the Salone del Mobile in Milan.
+The studio collaborates with Dutch and international furniture brands and galleries.
 In 2015 David Derksen has been nominated for the Young Designer Award as part of the Dutch Design Awards.
 Currently he is a guest teacher at Master Industrial Design at the Royal Academy of Art in The Hague and Product Design at Willem de Kooning Academy in Rotterdam.
+In 2019 he started to do creative direction for WL Ceramics, a porcelain manufacturer.